-Whether you plan to drive near or far, there’s a Washington State destination just right for your family spring break getaway.
+Whether you plan to take the train for car-free daytrip, or want a multi-day road trip, there’s a Washington State destination just right for your family spring break getaway.

 Northwest Washington Family Spring Break Ideas

 1. Bellingham.
 A sweet little city often overlooked by families motoring up I-5; the college town of Bellingham deserves it own multi-day stay.
 See my post onÂ 20 Things to Do in Bellingham with Kids, go on aÂ scenic driveÂ (stop often for candy!) and play in the snow atÂ Mt.
 Baker.

 2. San Juan Islands.
 Watch for whales on the Washington State FerriesÂ ride, then arrive in the supercute village of Friday HarborÂ on San Juan Island,Â where you’ll probably stay, unless you go out to Roche Harbor.
 Drive around the island, using the articleÂ 13 things to do with kids on San Juan IslandÂ as your guide.
 Great vacation with bigger kids (elementary age).

 3. Whidbey Island.Â An often less-expensive alternative to San Juan Island, Whidbey Island’s got it all: great dining, an unbelievably cool bookstore-puppet shop, and plenty of hikes and beach excursions.

 4. Seattle.Â Spend a day or two at Seattle Center, and don’t miss these 35 free and cheap things to do with kids in Seattle.
 You could also combine a trip here with Bainbridge Island, just a ferry ride away.
 Check out Bainbridge Island’s guide to kids’ activities.